parkji30/parkji30/README.md

 ### Hi There 👋
 My name is James Park.

-Apologies for my terribly documented and horribly formatted code.
+I am a Math PhD student at York University studying specializing in modelling and probability.

+I am also a Data Scientist at TD Banking Group.

 ### Interests :atom:
 <ol>